forestbiotech-lab/ontobrapi-web/README.md

 ## Connecting to the SPARQL endpoint mas be done through the service name

-In this case db should be used instead of localhost to refere to network on another container
+In this case db should be used instead of localhost to refer to network on another container